 – systems operating in the aeronautical mobile (R) service and in accordance with international aeronautical standards, limited to surface applications at airports.
 Such use shall be in accordance with Resolution 748 (WRC-07);

-– aeronautical telemetry transmissions from aircraft stations (see No. 1.83) in accordance with Resolution 418 (WRC-07);
+– aeronautical telemetry transmissions from aircraft stations (see No. 1.83) in accordance with Resolution 418 (WRC-07).

-– aeronautical security transmissions.
-Such use shall be in accordance with Resolution 419 (WRC-07).
-(WRC-07)

 SUP EUR/XXA4/5